k4rkarov/TTS/README.md

 Download the script and then configure a keyboard shortcut in your operating system (recommended shortcut: `Ctrl+Alt+R`).

 ```
-Usage: Ctrl+Alt+R to start the tool, then click on the window you want to resize
+Usage: Trigger the shortcut (e.g. Ctrl+Alt+R) to start the tool, then click on the window you want to resize.
 ```